Yes, you heard me right. Don’t just “click to connect”.

 Problem #2 – The Platform Flaws

 LinkedIn and Facebook recommend you only connect with people you know.
 They ‘suggest’ you send a message but it’s optional.
 That’s the part that is wrong in my opinion.
 In all cases when you click the Connect or Friend button you should have to send a message that identifies how you know or don’t know the person and why you want to connect.
 Good business etiquette would prompt you to do that.
-Unfortunately, Facebook removed the feature that allows a message be sent with a friend request and LinkedIn has many places where you can click connect and it shoots off the request without letting you have the opportunity to add a message.
+Unfortunately, Facebook removed the feature that allows a message be sent with a friend request and LinkedIn defaults to click connect and it shoots off the request without adding a message.
 Do your best to make social media personal.

 And for Heaven’s sake, don’t click to connect from this page.

-Once you click connect from a profile this screen appears and there is a place to click add a note.
+Once you click connect from a profile or people search, this screen appears and there is a place to click add a note.

 Note: It says optional.
 It should not be optional and it should not allow you to send the generic message, “I’d like to add you to my professional network on LinkedIn.”
 Of course you would, that’s why you are sending me a request.
 What I would like to know is who you are and what is inspiring you to connect with me.

 Once you click add note this screen appears and there is a place for a personal message.
 Add a message and click send invitation.

 Here’s an example.
 I don’t know Jack personally, but we are connected on Twitter and often retweet each other’s posts.
 We participated in an event together.

 You can connect to people you don’t know at all, but it’s just like real life.
 You have to have a valid reason or it’s AWKWARD!